 The bottom line is this; you can write with the same confidence as those imaginative thoughts which flow in your head.
 Yes, you can and you will…

-Do you know that as a human being, you are already blessed with intellect and creativity?
-Are you aware that your acquired knowledge, experience, skills and spoken words are a powerful source of influence?
+Do you know that as a human being you are already blessed with intellect and creativity?
+Are you aware that your acquired knowledge, experience, skills and spoken words can be a powerful source of influence to others?